Sakurako Okubo

 Sakurako Okubo (大久保 桜子, Ōkubo Sakurako) is a Japanese actress.
 She was born in Kanagawa Prefecture.

 Starting in January 2017, Okubo was represented by Avex Group Holdings Artists Development Division., however, in December 2018 she switched to Wonderwave as her agency.
-On the 31st of December 2020, she announced that she was moving to HI RANK INDUSTRIES.
+On 31 December 2020, she announced that she was moving to HI RANK INDUSTRIES.
+In August 2023, she was moving again to Oscar Promotion.

 Biography

 Okubo made her debut as the role of Hammie / Chameleon Green in Uchu Sentai Kyuranger.

+In 2023, she appeared on the Japanese reality series Is She The Wolf?
+It was released domestically on Abema and internationally on Netflix.